 The Hundred Foot Journey is also about stereotypes and prejudice, and how dangerous both of those things can be in our lives, especially if they get out of control, which they frequently do.
 It’s also about learning to overcome these deadly social diseases and how to rise above them.

 I can’t recommend this film higher.
 It’s a fabulous journey into family, love, community, and forgiveness.
 Do yourself a favor and see this marvelous gem of a film.
-Produced by Spielberg, WInfrey and Juliet Blake; they defnitely got this one right!
+Produced by Spielberg, Winfrey and Juliet Blake; they definitely got this one right!

 - MLA style